 Doing the sums is very important as the mortgage is secured against the house or apartment.

 Give yourself some wriggle room.
 Consider not just if you could afford the monthly repayments now, but whether you could still afford them if interest rates went up or if your income went down.

-For help working out how much you might be able to borrow, you can speak to an adviser from London & Country.
+For help working out how much you might be able to borrow, you can speak to a financial adviser.